top of page

 face tightening creams, natural face creams, vegan soaps, caviar face mask

-Consumers nowadays are well informed, educated and in high demand.
-When they are uncertain or indecisive about a skincare treatment or a product they hinge on social media or Google Search and in my practice, I see misunderstanding and misconception between beauty and beauty trends.
-I get multiple questions such as “Have you seen this new machine for #face tightening, it’s trending now?” or “I read in Vogue about #a new treatment for cellulite, it’s getting popular now.”
+Today consumers are well informed, educated and in high demand.
+When they are uncertain or indecisive about skincare treatment or a product they hinge on social media or Google Search and in my practice, I see misunderstanding and misconception between what is good for my skin and beauty trends.
+Get multiple questions such as “Have you seen this new machine for #face tightening, it’s trending now?” or “I read in Vogue about a new treatment for cellulite, it’s getting popular now.”

-With the pandemic DIY facials at-home trend is notable and consumers find inspiration from food when researching ingredients related to skin concerns.
-Trendy ingredients such as apple cider vinegar, turmeric, manuka honey and even caviar and gold in different variety of masks and exfoliants with these related ingredients are hot sellers.
+With the pandemic DIY facials at home, the trend is notable, and consumers find inspiration from food when researching ingredients related to skin concerns.
+Trendy ingredients such as apple cider vinegar, turmeric, manuka honey, even caviar and gold in different variety of masks and exfoliants with these related ingredients are hot sellers.
 Consumers are also seeking support from devices to aid in their daily beauty routine.
-In U.S. top sellers are brushing and scrubbing devices while France and Japan are embracing little stimulating devices that massage the face and tweak the muscles.
+In the US top sellers are brushing or scrubbing devices and little stimulating devices that massage the face and tweak the muscles.

-I was overwhelmed with phone calls and emails after posting a short video on Facebook page about my caviar and truffle face mask.
+Overwhelmed with phone calls and emails after posting a short video on Facebook page about my caviar and truffle face mask.
+Post an article about this topic and invited beauty editors to try my caviar and truffle facial.

 bottom of page